 From Paterson, NJ, Just Blaze is one of the most popular producers in the entertainment industry.
 Introduced to EPMD’s music by his older cousin, Just Blaze became interested in production, and later left college after three years to pursue a production career.
 Whle producing for well known artists in the late 1990s, he was earned a spot on Jay-Z’s album The Dynasty: Roc La Familia.
 Just Blaze soon became an in-house producer for Roc-A-Fella alongside Kanye West.
 In 2002, Just Blaze became a household name for the production of Cam’ron’s popular single “Oh Boy”.
 He went on to produce for Snoop Dogg, Usher, Mariah Carey, Kanye West, Talib Kweli, Buckshot, Ras Kass, Prodigy, Erick Sermon, Diddy, Jay Electronica, Jamie Foxx, Busta Rhymes, Jadakiss, Saigon, Beanie Sigel, The Game, DMX, T.I., Fat Joe, Ghostface Killah, Fabolous, Freeway, Joe Budden, MF Doom, Kool G Rap, and more.
 After Jay-Z’s retirement in 2004, Just Blaze created his own label Fort Knocks Entertainment with the help of Atlantic Records and signed New York emcee Saigon.

-Illmind is a hip hop producer from Bloomfield, NJ.
+!llmind is a hip hop producer from Bloomfield, NJ.
 He first appeared on the scene in 2001 at Beat Society, one of the first ever live producer events, where he showcased with Kanye West and Just Blaze.
 Illmind made a name for himself by producing for Little Brother, Boot Camp Clik, Akrobatik, El Da Sensei, Diamond D, KRS-One, and more.
-In 2005, Illmind released an album with Symbolyc One called The Art Of OneMind, which features Ghostface Killah and many other emcees.
+In 2005, !llmind released an album with Symbolyc One called The Art Of OneMind, which features Ghostface Killah and many other emcees.
 In 2006, Sha Money XL signed Illmind and helped him produce for artists such as Erykah Badu, 50 Cent, Ludacris, Lloyd Banks, Prodigy, Kool G Rap, Redman, Scarface, LL Cool J, and more.
-Since then, Illmind has released several albums, one with Skyzoo called Live From The Tape Deck.
-Illmind’s own full-length instrumental album is titled Beh!nd The Curta!n.
-He also plays executive producer for three separate groups; Fortilive, SunZoo, and Smokey Robotic.
-Illmind has also been featured in multiple magazine and online publications, including Scratch Magazine, where he was included in the list of Top 20 Best Producers.
-As an advocate for education in music business and production, Illmind taught Music Production Business courses from 2007-2009 at one of NYC’s largest non-profit organizations, Harlem Children’s Zone.
+Since then, !llmind has released several albums, one with Skyzoo called Live From The Tape Deck. !llmind’s own full-length instrumental album is called Beh!nd The Curta!n.
+He also plays executive producer for three separate groups; Fortilive, SunZoo, and Smokey Robotic. !llmind taught Music Production Business courses from 2007-2009 at one of NYC’s largest non-profit organizations, Harlem Children’s Zone.
 Recently, he was hired at the Clive Davis Department Of Recorded Music at NYU as a Technical Music Instructor for a program called Future Music Moguls.
-Even further, Illmind has established a bi-weekly producer showcase in NYC called Beats, Love, Alcohol, & Party (B.L.A.P.), which allows upcoming and established producers to showcase music in a club atmosphere.
-B.L.A.P. has produced 5 compilation albums and received over 200,000 downloads worldwide.
+Even further, he’s established a bi-weekly producer showcase in NYC called B.L.A.P.
+(Beats, Love, Alcohol, & Party), which allows upcoming and established producers to showcase music in a club atmosphere.

 From Long Island, NY, Bernadette Giacomazzo is the associate editor of LatinTrends Magazine, the news editor for GO Magazine, a freelance writer, and a professional photographer represented by Splash News and PR Photos.
 Bernadette is also the head of publicity for the G-Unit Riderz, and is involved with many initiatives for the G-Unit brand.
 In the past, she worked as a publicist for hip hop legend Kool G Rap, where her efforts lead to countless interviews, placements, and magazine reviews in The Source.
 Bernadette has worked as a promoter, marketer, publicist, music supervisor, and musician’s advocate as the owner of Akasha Multimedia.
 She co-wrote a book with Melissa Deskovic, titled Swimming With Sharks: A Real World, How-To Guide To Success (and Failure) In The Business Of Music.
 As a full-time editor, photographer, and writer, Bernadette continues to work with A-list clientele in the increasingly competitive entertainment industry.
 She has begun work on her second book, titled Mr. Faded Glory: A Daughter’s Journey Through Her Father’s Alzheimer’s Disease.
 It was announced that Bernadette would be hosting a mixtape by artist RedJak, presented by ThisIs50.com and co-hosted by Young Jack Thriller and Shawty Lo.